tony-o/tony-o.github.io/articles/20230329-fez-goes-full-dist.md

 >>= Resources ok
 ```

 Cool.
 But what if i want it to be a depends anyway and not have fez complain about it?
-You can now control what fez gripes about with the `.zef` config file.
+You can now control what fez gripes about with the `.fez` config file.
 We'll need an entry in that file:

 ```json
 {